Mahin556/K8S-artifects/1-CKA-Certification-Course-2025/Day 19-request-limits/README.md

 #### **Why is the Container Killed Despite No Memory Pressure?**

 ![Alt text](/1-CKA-Certification-Course-2025/images/19c.png)
-- cgroup is the linux feature that control how much memery, cpu, harddisk, io a linux process con consume.
-- If any of the process try to use the resource more then allowed then linux kernel kill that process.

 A container **may** get terminated when it exceeds its memory limit, but **why does this happen even when the node has enough memory?**

 1. **Memory Limits are Enforced by Cgroups:**